 Adam and Joanne's Tips

-- Using canned tomatoes: I love using fresh ripe tomatoes in this recipe since they have so much flavor.
-You can use canned if you prefer, but this will prevent you from roasting the tomatoes.
+- Using canned tomatoes: I love using fresh, ripe tomatoes in this recipe since they have so much flavor.
+You can use canned tomatoes, but this will prevent you from roasting the tomatoes.
 You can, however, still roast the peppers and garlic.

-- If you cannot find serrano peppers, substitute with jalapeño.
+- Peppers: If you cannot find serrano peppers, substitute with jalapeño.

 - Using a grill instead of broiling: You can grill the tomatoes, peppers, and garlic on a barbecue.
 We recommend using a grill basket over medium-high heat.